-Some of the most common succulent houseplants are Burro's Tail, Christmas Cactus, Crown of Thorns, Jade Plant, Panda Plant, Snake Plant, etc. What many people do not know is how to grow succulents indoors?
+Some of the most common succulent houseplants are Burro's Tail, Christmas Cactus, Crown of Thorns, Jade Plant, Panda Plant, Snake Plant, etc. What many people do not know is how to grow succulents indoors.
 Growing these amazing plants indoors is very easy.
 With proper guidance and research, you can grow some healthy and beautiful succulents indoors in different containers.
 You can line them by your stairs indoors, in your kitchen, living room, and other places you like.
-Succulents may have various colors, and when it is the blooming season, your interior will look pretty with all the flowers around.
+Succulents may have various colors, and when it's blooming season, your interior will look pretty with all the flowers around.
 Here are ten tips for growing indoor succulents:

 1. The best place to keep your succulents indoors is near the window, especially on the eastern side.
 The sun rises from the east.
 In this period, the rays' intensity is less, which will be excellent for the plants.
 However, keep in mind that excessive sunlight can cause yellow spots on your plant, also known as sunburn.